Piadina is not just any kind of food; it is famous because it represents the history of an entire region with very deep-rooted traditions.

-Making piadina is much more than baking some bread to roll some stuffing with, it is a kind of magic!
-You must make piadina with your own hands (the recipe could not be easier); it is better than any store-bought ones!
-Don’t you think so?
-Give it a try and tell me!
+Making piadina is much more than baking some bread to fill assorted fillings; it is a kind of magic!
+You must make piadina on your own the recipe is easy and so much better than any store-bought flatbreads.
+Give it a try and let me know what you think.

 Where is piadina from?